 Baccalaureate or associate degree students who do not want to receive a letter grade for a credit course may choose the satisfactory/unsatisfactory grading system subject to the regulations of the University and the students' degree programs (see below).

 Certain courses may be offered only with satisfactory/unsatisfactory grading in place of conventional grades.
-For these courses, a statement about satisfactory/unsatisfactory grading is included in the description of the course in the current Undergraduate Degree Programs Bulletin.
+For these courses, a statement about satisfactory/unsatisfactory grading is included in the description of the course in LionPATH course descriptions.
 These courses are not affected by the credit limitations stipulated in the University or college satisfactory/unsatisfactory grading policy.

 When courses are taken under this system, a symbol will be recorded in place of a grade on the student's grade report and transcript: SA for grades reported as C or better, UN for grades reported as D or F. The student's grade-point average is not affected by credits attempted in this manner.
 Credits earned with an SA are added to the student's total credits but are not included in semester or cumulative credits.
 If the student receives a UN for a course, the course may be repeated but only under the conventional grading system.